va7sdf/artbergmann/news/2005-2009/_posts/2009-02-18-the-resurrection-of-a-lost-art.markdown

 ---
-title: the resurrection of a lost art
+title: "the resurrection of a lost art"
 article_author: tom hawthorn
 article_publication: the globe and mail
 article_date: february 18, 2009